The Israel/Palestine quagmire of tragedy comes home in essay by Jodi Melamed

 Your blogger, Kevernacular, at the Milwaukee “No Kings” protest with his well-traveled Trump sign, modified with a “king” crown motif.
 Photo by Nancy Lynch

-Jonathan Klett’s documentary films ride the crest of anti-authoritarian activism
+Jonathan Klett’s documentary films probe the passions of anti-authoritarian activism

 The Federal Building in Milwaukee.
 Midwest Wanderer